 How will my interviews be recorded?

-Interviews concerning allegations of a criminal nature will normally be recorded on audiotape in accordance with PACE Codes of Practice.
-Interviews concerning only misconduct issues will also normally be tape-recorded.
+Interviews concerning allegations of a criminal nature will normally be digitally recorded in accordance with PACE Codes of Practice.
+Interviews concerning only misconduct issues will also normally be recorded.

 Can I be compelled to provide a duty statement to the Office of the Police Ombudsman?